mohammedyusufshaikh/lib-manage-app/README.md

   # Issue
   * Pdf generation feature is not working in production due to insufficient access to the server since it requires additional package to be installed.
+  * Email Notification feature is not working in production since gmail server has authentication issues when logging in through deployed version.

   # Requirements
   * Python 3